aumpatel2624/claude-code-agents/README.md

    ```

 #### Option 2: Existing Project
-1. Copy the entire `agents/` directory into your project root.
+1. Copy the contents of the `agents/` directory into your project root.
+   - **Important**: Ensure you copy the hidden `.claude` directory as well, as it contains the initialization commands.
 2. Ensure `CLAUDE.md` is in the root of your project (or merge its contents if you already have one).
 3. Start Claude Code:
    ```bash